 Buying an express entry ticket ahead of time at either tower can help avoid some of these lines.
 In fact, I would say it's a must at the Willis Tower on busy days!

-(Buying a Chicago CityPASS includes Expedited Entry to the Skydeck, and Express Entry tickets to the 360 Chicago!)
+(Buying a Chicago CityPASS includes Expedited Entry to the Skydeck, and skip-the-line entry to the 360 Chicago!)

 Smakdown winner: 360 Chicago, because it will probably always have shorter wait times.